 WOZ value and valuation

-Every year, the municipality assesses the value of your house, business premises or land.
+Every year, the municipality assesses the value of your home, commercial property, or land.
 This is called the WOZ value.
-The WOZ value is the basis for determining the property tax (OZB) to be paid.
-And costs of the state and water board.
-The WOZ value, which the municipality determines, is the value that the house or other immovable property had on January 1 of the year prior to this decision.
-We call this the reference date.
+The WOZ value is the basis for determining the property tax (OZB) and for levies imposed by the government and water board.
+The WOZ value, which is determined by the municipality, is the value that the home or other immovable property had on January 1 of the year prior to the tax year.
+We refer to this as the valuation date.

 Directly arrange